 What Happens to Your Brain During a Spiritual Awakening

-Another study identifying the spiritual experience with the parietal cortex was published in the journal Cerebral Cortex.
-In it, Oxford University professor Lisa Miller unravels the neurobiological processes that take place inside the brain during a spiritual awakening.
+Another study identifying the spiritual experience with the parietal cortex, “Neural Correlates of Personalized Spiritual Experiences”, was published in the journal Cerebral Cortex.
+In this study, Oxford University professor Lisa Miller unravels the neurobiological processes that take place inside the brain during a spiritual awakening.

 To conduct the study, researchers recruited 27 young adults.
 They were each asked to recall a time when they had a spiritual experience.
 This helped build what researchers called their “imagery script.”
 Volunteers were asked to recall stressful and peaceful experiences.
 One week later, participants were put into an fMRI machine and made to listen to a recording of a neutral female voice, who recounted their experiences back to them.